-a.
-Cap

-- i.
-Place the cap on the child's head - ii.
+- a.
+Cap - i.
+Place the cap on the child's head. - ii.
 Attach the 2 reference electrodes to the child's mastoid by peeling off the back sticker.
 Both electrodes should be on the same mastoid (so both on right or both on the left mastoid) and they should ideally be as close together as possible.
-Please paste the electrodes on the mastoid, and not on the angle of the jaw or the neck on the angel of the jaw or neck, you get a lot of artefacts in the EEG data when the child moves. - iii.
-Put the headphones on (you will see a red light come on) - iv.
+Please paste the electrodes on the mastoid, and not on the angle of the jaw or the neck. - iii.
+Put the headphones on (you will see a red light come on). - iv.
 Double check that the transmitter is connected to the computer via the headphone jack of the computer (you will see a green light on the transmitter base). - v.
 One and a half minute into the recording (after you perform the steps below), please recheck that the green light is still on on the transmitter base.
 If it goes off, please disconnect the transmitter cable from the headphone jack and reconnect it, the green light will come on.
 You must check this at 1.5 minutes into the recording before the sounds are presented, as if the green light is not on, the sounds will not be presented to the child.